 Especially dangerous

-Prisoners with completely tattooed bodies are considered particularly dangerous, says the German public-law media and lists some of the “heroes“: Pedro Antonio, head of the “Mara Salvatrucha“ gang, sentenced to 629 years in prison for multiple murders, kidnappings, extortion and terrorist activities.
-Or José Mauricio, a murderer from the Mara 18 gang - sentenced to 255 years in prison.
+Prisoners with completely tattooed bodies are considered particularly dangerous, says the German public-law media and lists some of the “heroes“: Pedro Antonio, head of the “Mara Salvatrucha“ gang, sentenced to 629 years in prison for numerous murders, kidnappings, extortion and terrorist activities.
+Or José Mauricio, a killer from the “Mara 18“ gang - sentenced to 255 years in prison.

 "We will never get out of here"

-The ARD correspondent spoke to one of the prisoners – he has committed murders, thefts, and extortion, “a little bit of everything“, as he says.
+The ARD correspondent spoke to one of the prisoners – he committed murders, thefts, and extortion, “a little bit of everything“, as he says.
 “With this maximum strict regime, you start to think, and at night you start to cry, because we will never get out of here“, he says.

 The huge prison is the last stop.
 It is larger than 32 football fields, was built for 40,000 prisoners, has its own electricity and water supply, was built in just seven months, entirely of steel and concrete.